joannawalach1/joannawalach1/README.md

-- 👋 Hi, Jola here
+- 👋 Hi, Jola here, passionate about programming
+- ✨ good, communicative English,
 - 🌱 technologies - HTML, CSS, SCSS, React, Java, Bootstrap, PostgreSQL, Wordpress,
 - 💞️ like to design graphic forms (logos, posters etc)
 - 💞️ like to know new unknown paths and